ExpediaGroup/styx/docs/developer-guide/api-overview.md

 For most other situations it is more convenient to use "full" HTTP messages that provide the HTTP headers and the full body in one immutable unit.
-For this purpose Styx provides `HttpRequest` and `HttpResponse` classes.
+For this purpose, Styx provides `HttpRequest` and `HttpResponse` classes.
 They are immutable, fully re-usable HTTP message classes that are more convenient for unit testing, admin interfaces, and for other applications built on Styx libraries.